godChild616/new_world_speedruns/README.md

 [_This section provides an overview of this documents purpose._]

+[New World](https://newworld.com/) is an MMO by game developer Amazon Game Studios (AGS).
-The [New World MMO](https://newworld.com/) has an active and passionate community focused on speed running content.
+New World has an active and passionate community focused on speed running content.
 Speed running by its nature is fast evolving; regularly introducing new objectives, restrictions and strategies.
 The following rules are intended to present clear guidelines for the submission and recognition of speed running records, as well as maintaining the integrity of the speed running community.